-- 1. Collects, examines, analyzes, and processes evidence, including trace, firearms, impression, biological, fingerprint, digital, and crime scene evidence. - 2.
-Retrieves evidence from crime scenes, property control and/or medical examiner's office or from other custodians following established chain of custody procedures. - 3.
-Preserves evidence following established laboratory standards by inventorying, documenting and safekeeping evidence. - 4.
-Complies with established quality control procedures to ensure proper functioning and maintenance of laboratory equipment and reagents; trains lab staff and officers in its use. - 5.
-Adheres to established safety standards in the preparation, storage and disposal of chemicals to ensure personal safety and validity of the scientific process. - 6.
-Documents case observations and interpretations through detailed notes, photographs, sketches, charts, etc. - 7.
-Prepares technical reports on interpretation of case examinations. - 8.
+- 1. Collects, examines, analyzes, and processes evidence, including trace, firearms, impression, biological, fingerprint, digital, and crime scene evidence. - 1.2.
+Retrieves evidence from crime scenes, property control and/or medical examiner's office or from other custodians following established chain of custody procedures. - 2.3.
+Preserves evidence following established laboratory standards by inventorying, documenting and safekeeping evidence. - 3.4.
+Complies with established quality control procedures to ensure proper functioning and maintenance of laboratory equipment and reagents.; trains lab staff and officers in its use. - 4.5.
+Adheres to established safety standards in the preparation, storage and disposal of chemicals to ensure personal safety and validity of the scientific process. - 5.6.
+Documents case observations and interpretations through detailed notes, photographs, sketches, charts, etc. - 3.7.
+Prepares technical reports on interpretation of case examinations. - 7-8.
 Uses and maintains highly technical laboratory instruments and equipment. - 9.
-Presents court testimony as an expert witness concerning conclusions drawn from laboratory examinations and analyses. - 10.
-Participates in proficiency testing to comply with national quality assurance standards.
+Presents court testimony as an expert witness concerning conclusions drawn from laboratory examinations and analyses.

+- -10.
+Participates in proficiency testing to comply with national quality assurance standards. - 11.
+Performs other duties as assigned.